thought-machine/dracon/producers/yarn_audit/README.md

-For use with output of `yarn audit --json`
+For use with output of `yarn audit --json | jq -cs .`